marioortizmanero/speedbumpapp.com/content/en/blog/social-media-timer/index.md

     pricing: Focus Plant has a 35€/year for pro features.
 Forest has a one-time 5€ payment.
     best_for: Full focus during study or work & gamification.
 ---

-# Chronically Online: How to Set Limits on Social Media

 ## Why You Need to Limit Social Media in 2025